Carpe diem: Related expressions

 "De Brevitate Vitae" ("On the Shortness of Life"), often referred to as "Gaudeamus igitur", (Let us rejoice) is a popular academic commercium song, on taking joy in student life, with the knowledge that one will someday die.
 It is medieval Latin, dating to 1287.

 Related but distinct is the expression memento mori (remember that you are mortal) which carries some of the same connotation as carpe diem.
 For Horace, mindfulness of our own mortality is key in making us realize the importance of the moment.
 "Remember that you are mortal, so seize the day."
 Over time the phrase memento mori also came to be associated with penitence, as suggested in many vanitas paintings.
-Today many listeners will take the two phrases as representing almost opposite approaches, with carpe diem urging us to savour life and memento mori urging us to resist its allure.
+Today many people will take the two phrases as representing almost opposite approaches, with carpe diem urging us to savour life and memento mori urging us to resist its allure.
 This is not the original sense of the memento mori phrase as used by Horace.